-These insurers, achieving more favorable financial results than that of the total industry, showed a slight operating profit (four percent of premiums) in 2000.
-This deteriorated to a 10-percent operating loss in 2001 (see Chart B).
+These insurers, achieving more favorable financial results than that of the total industry, showed a slight operating profit (six percent of premiums) in 2000.
+This deteriorated to operating losses for years 2001 through 2003 (see Chart B), with 2002 reflecting an 11 percent loss, improving to a 2 percent loss in 2003.